prashantyadav08/RecognisingDefaulters/README.md

-# RecognizingDefaulters
+# Recognising Defaulters
-Case study: Help Micro Financing Institutions and other Lending companies to reduce Credit risks by recognizing potential Defaulters.
+Help Micro Financing Institutions and other Lending companies to reduce Credit risks by recognizing potential Defaulters.